Tamarind: Woodworking

 Tamarind wood is used to make furniture, boats (as per Rumphius) carvings, turned objects such as mortars and pestles, chopping blocks, and other small specialty wood items like krises.
 Tamarind heartwood is reddish brown, sometimes with a purplish hue.
 The heartwood in tamarind tends to be narrow and is usually only present in older and larger trees.
 The pale yellow sapwood is sharply demarcated from the heartwood.
 Heartwood is said to be durable to very durable in decay resistance, and is also resistant to insects.
 Its sapwood is not durable and is prone to attack by insects and fungi as well as spalting.
 Due to its density and interlocked grain, tamarind is considered difficult to work.
 Heartwood has a pronounced blunting effect on cutting edges.
 Tamarind turns, glues, and finishes well.
 The heartwood is able to take a high natural polish.

 Metal polish

-In homes and temples, especially in Buddhist Asian countries, the fruit pulp is used to polish brass shrine statues and lamps, and copper, brass, and bronze utensils.
-Tamarind contains tartaric acid, a weak acid that can remove tarnish.
-Lime, another acidic fruit, is used similarly.
+In homes and temples, especially in Buddhist Asian countries including Myanmar, the fruit pulp is used to polish brass shrine statues and lamps, and copper, brass, and bronze utensils.

 Research

-In hens, tamarind has been found to lower cholesterol in their serum, and in the yolks of the eggs they laid.
-Due to a lack of available human clinical trials, there is insufficient evidence to recommend tamarind for the treatment of hypercholesterolemia or diabetes.
-Different parts of tamarind (T. indica) are recognized for their various medicinal properties.
-A previous study reported that the seed, leaf, leaf veins, fruit pulp and skin extracts of tamarind possessed high phenolic content and antioxidant activities.
-The presence of lupanone and lupeol, catechin, epicatechin, quercetin and isorhamnetin in the leaf extract could have contributed towards the diverse range of the medicinal activities.

-On the other hand, ultra-high performance liquid chromatography (UHPLC) analyses revealed that tamarind seeds contained catechin, procyanidin B2, caffeic acid, ferulic acid, chloramphenicol, myricetin, morin, quercetin, apigenin and kaempferol.
-The treatment of tamarind leaves on liver HepG2 cells significantly regulated the expression of genes and proteins involved with consequential impact on the coagulation system, cholesterol biosynthesis, xenobiotic metabolism signaling and antimicrobial response.
+Lupeol, catechins, epicatechin, quercetin, and isorhamnetin are present in the leaf extract.
+Ultra-high-performance liquid chromatography analyses revealed that tamarind seeds contained catechins, procyanidin B2, caffeic acid, ferulic acid, chloramphenicol, myricetin, morin, quercetin, apigenin and kaempferol.